 Apart from giving preferential rates to policyholders who signed up during NS, it is also known for the lowest NCD penalty (10%) on the market if you do make a claim.
 Apart from that, here’s what else Aviva has to offer.

-Aviva car insurance plans
+Aviva car insurance plans at a glance

 Aviva car insurance is best for cars that are no longer under warranty and therefore free to be serviced at any workshop.
 That’s because claims through Aviva are easy and unlimited if you go through an Aviva authorised workshop.